-To what extent can we use sensors and precision farming techniques to map the methane emissions of grazing cows and reduce those emissions by management interventions?
-The research project 'Grastech' is looking for an answer to this question.
+To what extent can we use sensors and precision farming techniques to map the methane emissions of grazing cows?
+And how can we reduce those emissions via grazing management interventions?
+Within the research project 'Grastech' we set out to answer to this question.
 In the controllable (feed and management) conditions of a modern dairy barn, methane emissions have already been mapped and some climate strategies have already been researched.
-In case of grazing, however, parameters will vary.
-Nevertheless, the researchers want to develop solutions for the climate impact of cows there as well.
+However, little was known about methane emissions on pasture, where circumstances can be very different.
+Therefore the researchers wanted to develop solutions for the climate impact of cows there as well.
 After all, enteric emissions in Flanders should be reduced by 19% by 2030 compared to 2005 (Flemish Climate Plan).

-We expect the Grastech project to have an impact on the sustainability of the Flemish dairy sector.
-After all, the carbon footprint of pasture milk has not been determined and is now estimated with methane emissions from grazing animals (insufficient data!) on the one hand and the carbon footprint of the feed materials used on the other hand.
+The Grastech project impacts the sustainability of the Flemish dairy sector.
+The carbon footprint of pasture milk was better mapped by monitoring methane emissions from grazing animals and taking the carbon footprint of the feed materials used into account.
 The expansion of the knowledge about the actual greenhouse gas emissions from grazing animals is important for the Flemish climate accounting, because in this way greenhouse gas emission reductions from grazing animals can also be taken into account.
-The extensive holistic analysis of a number of pasture systems (at ILVO as well as at the other EU partners) will provide at least 4 new strategies with which livestock farmers can reduce the methane emissions of their grazing animals.
+The extensive holistic analysis of a number of pasture systems (at ILVO as well as at the other EU partners) provided insights with which livestock farmers can reduce the methane emissions of their grazing animals.